iMovR McHale Ergonomic Chair Review

 The McHale comes in three different seat sizes, as mentioned above.

 There are six colors to choose from: Kelp Green, Lagoon Blue, Bay Navy, Drift Gray, Storm Gray and Night Black.
-Like iMovR’s Neemo chair, it does come standard with carpet casters but you can upgrade to dual-surface casters for $59 in case you also need to roll on wood floors.
+Note that the Drift Gray color comes at a $60 premium.
+Like iMovR’s Neemo chair, it does come standard with carpet casters but you can upgrade to dual-surface casters for $69 in case you also need to roll on wood floors.

 We found both types of caster to work smoothly, and as a bonus, they both worked well on hybrid sit-stand chair mats because the wheels are fairly wide and don’t cut into the polyurethane material.